BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### RENEW

 **DURATION: INSTANT**

-*Wounds heal quickly, and bones fuse back together as weary and tired warriors suddenly find themselves ready to jump back into the thick of battle.*

 This power targets a single friendly model within range.
 The target immediately regains a single Wound lost earlier in the battle.
 If the target is a **Cavalry** model, the caster must choose whether the rider or the mount regains the Wound.